developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/setup/index.md

 ---
 title: Install & Setup
 layout: guide.html
-product: Zebra Device Tracker
+product: Device Tracker
 productversion: '3.0'
 ---
 ## Overview

-This section discusses installation and configuration of Zebra Device Tracker.
+This section discusses installation and configuration of Device Tracker.
 The client app (APK file) and web portal URL are supplied by Zebra.
 Zebra’s [StageNow](/stagenow/latest/about) tool or an EMM can be used for Device Tracker software deployment to the mobile devices.

 **Installation and configuration on the device:**